hansbuehler/cdxbasics/README.md

 * `np_european(...)` computes European option prices and greeks.

 # npio (experimental)
 Hard efficency numpy file i/io functions.
-They offer reading/writing numpy arrays in their native byte form from and to disk.
+They offer unbuffereed reading/writing numpy arrays in their native byte form from and to disk.

 * `tofile(file,array)` writes a numpy `array` in an efficient native binary format to `file` without buffering.
+The [unbuffered 2GB Linux write limit](https://man7.org/linux/man-pages/man2/write.2.html) is circumvented.
 * `fromfile(file, dtype)` reads from a numpy binary file into a new numpy array given a known dtype.
-This function allows reading files of more than 2GB under linux.
+The [unbuffered 2GB Linux read limit](https://man7.org/linux/man-pages/man2/read.2.html) is circumvented.
 * `readinto(file, array)` reads `file` into an existing target `array`.
 * `readfromfile(file, target)` reads `file` into an existing numpy array, or into a new one.